Jacksonville Brain Injury Attorneys

 - One person sustains a brain injury approximately every 21 seconds.

-- If the TBI suffered was mild or moderate, the majority of injured people can expect to recover fully.
+- If the brain injury suffered was mild or moderate, the majority of injured people can expect to recover fully.
 However, they still suffer from disruptive effects throughout the course of the recovery period.

-- Approximately two percent of the population in the US currently lives with disabilities that were sustained from a TBI.
+- Approximately two percent of the population in the US currently lives with disabilities that were sustained from a brain injury.
 This percentage equates to 5.3 million people.

-- Roughly one million individuals are treated for TBI in hospital emergency rooms every year.
+- Roughly one million individuals are treated for traumatic brain injury in hospital emergency rooms every year.

 Types of Brain Injuries Seen In The Courtroom